-Our pancreas transplant program also has one of the shortest time-to-transplant waits in Florida and the nation.
-On average, 50 percent of the patients on our wait list are transplanted within 3.0 months (combined kidney / pancreas) and 8.7 months (pancreas only) of listing, according to the latest SRTR data (July 2015).
+Our pancreas transplant program also typically has one of the shortest time-to-transplant waits in Florida and the nation.
 Thanks to our partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization, we have the opportunity to perform a high volume of pancreas transplants.
-This leads to TGH transplanting patients in our pancreas transplant program almost two times faster than the nationally expected rates.
 In addition to meeting pancreas transplant qualifications outlined by our transplant program and other national organizations, pancreas transplant patients who are deemed candidates for a pancreas transplant typically:

 - Take insulin